soler2000/RevCam/README.md

    > **Note:** Older Raspberry Pi OS images bundle a `Send2Trash` build whose
    > metadata confuses modern versions of `pip`, yielding a warning such as
    > `Error parsing dependencies of send2trash`.
-The install helper now
+The install helper replaces that
-   > replaces that wheel inside the virtual environment automatically.
-If
+   > wheel inside the virtual environment automatically.
+If network access is
-   > network access is unavailable, rerun `pip install --upgrade
+   > unavailable, rerun `pip install --upgrade Send2Trash>=1.8.3` once a
-   > Send2Trash>=1.8.3` once a connection is restored to silence the warning.
+   > connection is restored to silence the warning.

 The `--prefer-binary` flag asks `pip` to fetch pre-built wheels when available, and the PiWheels index provides ARM builds for most dependencies.

 ### WebRTC requirements